Redis Queue

 }

-Solution: Use the synchronous sending interface Redis::send()
+Solution: Use the synchronous delivery interface Redis::send() for message delivery.